20th > February > 2006 Archive

 Nintendo will nix its current DS handheld console this summer, replacing it with the recently announced DS Lite.
 The video game pioneer will also formally announce the launch date of its Revolution console on May 9, Nintendo US marketing chief Reggie Fils-Aime said last week.

 Owners of small and medium-size businesses are suffering from increasing levels of stress, according to a new report.
+Research from financial advisor Grant Thornton has found that 17 per cent of business owners have experienced a significant rise in stress during the last year.

 DVD writers have become something of a commodity item these days and you can pick up a top-of-the-range internal model for not much more than £30.
 However, bundled software packages can also be confusing for someone unfamiliar with how they work, and has most likely put off a fair few potential buyers.
 Lite-On thinks it has solved both these problems in a convenient way with the EZ-DUB external USB 2.0 DVD writer.